An early learner

 The stepping stones

 The day I left the course I went for an interview to become the head cook in a hotel in Berkshire – mad but true!
 I got it there and then, accommodation and all!
 I thought I had arrived.
 I got rave reviews from regular customers but was far too young for the pressures of the role.
 I hated working the long hours and found some of the older staff - well one in particular - very difficult (no, impossible) to handle.
 I was very unhappy and left.
 I did a short spell in restaurant management but soon realised that I loved writing more than catering so went back to journalism.
 Having worked at a Fleet Street news agency and then at Yachting World, I finally combined the two skills on Woman as a cookery writer and then Deputy Cookery Editor in the mid 1970s.
 I stayed until my daughter was about to be born and then have freelanced ever since.

 From then until now

 I have written for many magazines and PR companies, taught journalism and cookery, and have over 60 books to my name (and many more I’ve edited and ghost written).
 I am often employed as a consultant on books that need licking into shape and I also do Americanising for several publishers.
-I have also been a restaurant critic for The Good Food Guide and am lucky enough to be a judge for The Great Taste Awards, run by The Guild of Fine Foods.
+I have also been a restaurant critic for The Good Food Guide and am lucky enough to be a coordinator and judge for The Great Taste Awards, run by The Guild of Fine Foods.
+I have also just completed stage one training in cheese tasting and become an Associate of the Academy of Cheese.
 I am also a member of The Guild of Food Writers and of The Institute of Health Promotion and Education.